-Opportunities may also arise when coal mines are closed early.
-These could be created by requirements of financing organizations that coal mine companies compensate workers affected by mine closure and provide a programme for reskilling and upskilling workers so that they can pursue job opportunities in renewable energy and other sectors.
+Employment opportunities may arise when coal mines are closed early.
+These could be created by requirements of financing organizations that coal mine companies compensate workers affected by mine closure.
+Such requirements could also include mining companies providing a programme for reskilling and upskilling workers so that they can pursue job opportunities in renewable energy and other sectors.
 However, such reskilling will not occur quickly and must be adequately planned for.

-As for the early retirement of CFPPs, the closure of coal mines can affect public services and infrastructure such as transportation, and health and education facilities in areas where the mining companies are present and where they have large corporate responsibility budgets.
+As for the early retirement of CFPPs, the closure of coal mines can affect public services and infrastructure such as transportation and health and education facilities in areas where the mining companies are present and where they have large corporate responsibility budgets.
 The ability of local governments to spend tax revenues on maintaining public facilities may also be reduced.

 Indonesia is Southeast Asia's largest exporter of coal, supplying many neighbouring countries.
 In the coming years, it could face the same experience as Yorkshire and South Wales in the UK, where mine closures created social tensions due to the loss of community services such as hospitals and schools.
 Local communities are often dependent on services provided or financed by mines (e.g., literacy, and health and education services).
-Problems arise when these cease or are no longer funded as a casualty of mine closure110.
-In Southeast Asia, especially in the Philippines and Indonesia, the closing of mine activities can create more complex problems than in higher-income countries.
+Problems arise when these cease or are no longer funded as a casualty of mine closure.
+121 In Southeast Asia, especially in the Philippines and Indonesia, the closing of mine activities - which can provide a greater proportion of a region's cash flow - can create more complex problems than in higher-income countries.